20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 3 ft

-Peace Lily is one of the most popular indoor plants on account of its ability to clean the air while the large, dark-green glossy leaves and white blooms will brighten any space.
+Peace Lily is one of the most popular indoor plants on account of its air-cleaning abiliies, its large, dark-green glossy leaves, and its white blooms which brighten any space.

-Spathiphyllum wallisii thrives in bright, indirect light away from direct sunlight, warm and moderately humid conditions and moderately moist, well-drained soil that is rich in organic matter coupled with monthly feeding during the growing season.
+Spathiphyllum wallisii thrives in bright indirect light, warm and humid conditions and moderately moist, well-drained soil that is rich in organic matter coupled with monthly feeding during the growing season.
 Learn more on how to grow and care for Peace Lily.

 9. Alocasia 'Regal Shield'